k0001/k0001.github.com/articles/opaleye-sot.md

 wanted to support, and we wouldn't be able to enforce some constraints we would like to enforce on these types at their definition site.
 We will instead rely on _open type families_, or more precisely, _associated open type families_.
-These will allow us to achieve all our goals.
+These will allow us to achieve all of our goals.

-The type-level functions we have been using until know are officially known as _closed type families_, and what is so special about them is that, akin to normal term-level functions, all of their patterns must be defined on the very same place within the body of the `where` clause.
+The type-level functions we have been using until know are officially known as _closed type families_, and what is so special about them is that, akin to normal term-level functions, all of their patterns must be defined on the very same place within the body of its `where` clause.
 On the other hand, _open type families_ are defined more like typeclasses and their instances: we declare the type family just once in a single place and then give instances for that type family possibly across different modules.
 This _open world assumption_ makes open type families fundamentally necessary if we don't know at compile time all of the types on which our type-level function should work, like in our case.
-The differences in syntax between open and closed type families are minimal; for example, let's convert our `Bar` closed type family from before into an open type family.
+The differences in syntax between open and closed type families are minimal.
+For example, let's convert our `Bar` closed type family from before into an open type family.

 Closed type family: